MicrosoftDocs/dynamics365smb-docs/business-central/across-powerbi-business-central-apps.md

 ---
-title: Using Business Central Apps in Power BI| Microsoft Docs
+title: Use the Business Central apps in Power BI
 description: Getting insight, business intelligence, and KPIs from your Business Central data is easy with the Business Central apps for Power BI.
 author: jswymer